 Hair Hair must be natural colours only.
-No jewellery is permitted except for; a watch and one small stud in each ear.
-All other ear, facial, tongue or body piercings (including clear retainer studs) are not permitted.
-Jewellery Studs must be removed during all practical PE lessons for health and safety reasons.
+Jewellery No jewellery is permitted except for a watch, one small stud in each ear and a single clear ('invisible') flat retainer stud in the nose.
+All other ear and a single clear (invisible') flat retainer stud in the nose.
+All other ear, facial, tongue or body piercings are not permitted.
+Studs must be removed during all practical PE lessons for health and safety reasons.
 Putting tape over piercings is not an option as it does not negate risk.
 Any student wishing to get a piercing for the first time must do so at the start of the six week summer holiday to allow time for it to heal so that it can be removed in preparation for the new school year.
 Make-up and nails Make-up, if worn, needs to be discrete.
 Tattoos, false eyelashes/eyelash extensions, nail varnish, false nails, gels and acrylics are not permitted.